treeverse/lakeFS/docs/integrations/unity_catalog.md

 ### Databricks authentication

-Since the hook will eventually register a table in Unity Catalog, authentication is required with Databricks:
+Given that the hook will ultimately register a table in Unity Catalog, authentication with Databricks is imperative:

-1. The hook will authenticate with Databricks using a [Service Principal](https://docs.databricks.com/en/dev-tools/service-principals.html) and an associated [token](https://docs.databricks.com/en/dev-tools/service-principals.html#step-4-generate-a-databricks-personal-access-token-for-the-databricks-service-principal).
+1. The hook will authenticate with Databricks through a [Service Principal](https://docs.databricks.com/en/dev-tools/service-principals.html) and an associated [token](https://docs.databricks.com/en/dev-tools/service-principals.html#step-4-generate-a-databricks-personal-access-token-for-the-databricks-service-principal).
-2. The service principal should have `Service principal: Manager` over itself (Workspace: Admin console -> Service principals -> `<service principal>` -> Permissions -> Grant access (`<service principal>`:
+2. The service principal should possess `Service principal: Manager` privileges over itself (Workspace: Admin console -> Service principals -> `<service principal>` -> Permissions -> Grant access (`<service principal>`:
-   `Service principal: Manager`), `Workspace access` and `Databricks SQL access` checked (Admin console -> Service principals -> `<service principal>` -> Configurations).
+   `Service principal: Manager`), with `Workspace access` and `Databricks SQL access` checked (Admin console -> Service principals -> `<service principal>` -> Configurations).
-3. Allow the service principal to use your SQL warehouse (SQL Warehouses -> `<SQL warehouse>` -> Permissions -> `<service principal>`: `Can use`).
+3. Allow the service principal to utilize your SQL warehouse (SQL Warehouses -> `<SQL warehouse>` -> Permissions -> `<service principal>`: `Can use`).
 4. The catalog should grant the service principal permissions to use it and to create and use a schema within it (Catalog -> `<catalog name>` -> Permissions -> Grant -> `<service principal>`: `USE CATALOG`, `USE SCHEMA`, `CREATE SCHEMA`).
-5. You should have a configured External Location (Catalog -> External Data -> External Locations -> Create location) to the exported table's bucket with a `CREATE EXTERNAL TABLE` permission for the service principal.
+5. Ensure the service principal has permissions to use the configured External Location (Catalog -> External Data -> External Locations -> Create location) for the exported table's bucket, with  `CREATE EXTERNAL TABLE` permission granted.

 ## Guide

 ### Table descriptor definition

-In order to instruct the Unity Catalog exporter how to configure the table in the catalog, you'll have to define its properties in the Delta Lake table descriptor.
+To guide the Unity Catalog exporter in configuring the table in the catalog, define its properties in the Delta Lake table descriptor.
-The table descriptor should have (at least) the following fields:
+The table descriptor should include (at minimum) the following fields:
 1. `name`: The table name.
 2. `type`: Should be `delta`.
 3. `catalog`: The name of the catalog in which the table will be created.
-4. `path`: The path in lakeFS (starting from the root of the branch) in which the Delta Lake table is configured.
+4. `path`: The path in lakeFS (starting from the root of the branch) in which the Delta Lake table's data is found.

 Let's define the table descriptor and upload it to lakeFS: